Roses are red,

 Just as two solutions are never quite the same, neither are two vendors that provide them.
 Even if companies (or their tools) look similar on paper, dig a little deeper and you’ll find subtle nuances in how each one approaches their business.
 It’s these nuances that will have a significant impact on your project’s success.

 Below is a list of questions that can help you separate a strategic partner who truly wants to help your organization grow over time from a run-of-the-mill vendor that’ll move on as soon as your transaction is complete.
-Note that some of these questions will apply to all technology/partners, while others are more specific to content and document management providers (that is our sweet spot, after all!).
+Note that some of these questions will apply to all technology/partners, while others are more specific to document and forms management providers (that is our sweet spot, after all!).

 |Expertise: Does your partner have a background in human services?
 How many former agency workers or leaders are employed?
 How many hours have other employees spent in the field or observing today’s workforce?
 Do they truly understand your industry, your agency, and your needs?
 Can they help solve your current problems, plus anticipate future ones?|